LunariumGame/Lunarium/ProjectDocument.md

 | 15  | 20| 15|
 | 20    | 30| 20|

-### Destroying ###
-If you misplace a building, or simply wish to remove it, you can do so by clicking the destroy button!

 ### Turn-based Strategies ###
 We list a few strategies below to get you started (but we don't want to spoil the whole game :-) ):
 * First, monitor your power grid carefully.
 Ensure that you are not needlessly constructing buildings that can't be powered on the current turn.